VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

     -remoteWrite.url=http://localhost:8428 \ # Remote write compatible storage to persist rules and alerts state info (required for recording rules)
     -remoteRead.url=http://localhost:8428 \  # Prometheus HTTP API compatible datasource to restore alerts state from
 ```
+_Note: If you are using vmalert with existing rules that do not specify a `type:`, then exclude the `-rule.defaultRuleType=vlogs` flag.
+This will require setting `type: vlogs` for each group but, will prevent existing rules from breaking.

 > See the full list of configuration flags and their descriptions in [configuration](#configuration) section.